merill/merill.github.io/_posts/2019-11-04-password_hash_sync_and_staged_rollout___things_you_need_to_know.md

 Check your conditional access policies and make sure you've covered all the scenarios.
 At a minimum, make sure you have MFA as a requirement for any user access that comes in over the internet.

 ## Block Legacy Authentication
-You will also want to [block legacy authentication] (https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/block-legacy-authentication).
+You will also want to [block legacy authentication](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/block-legacy-authentication).
 If not, you have opened the door for bad guys to run brute force attacks on your user passwords.
 A quick note that blocking legacy authentication will not break Exchange Active Sync sign ins (even though they use a form of basic auth).
 You might have issues blocking legacy authentication for users that are on the LAN/VPN, especially if you have robot accounts using EWS APIs, old Outlook clients, etc. At a minimum you should set up a CA policy to block legacy auth requests coming in over the internet.

 ![2019-11-01-437469.png]({{site.baseurl}}/assets/2019-11-01-437469.png)